 According to Art.
 30 of the Articles of Association, no member of the Management Board may hold more than one additional mandate in a listed company and in total no more than five additional mandates (all such mandates are subject to approval by the Board of Directors).
 Just as stipulated for the Board of Directors, some mandates are not subject to these limitations.
-The Articles of Association are available at www.sonova.com/en/investors/ articles-association.
+The Articles of Association are available here.